nevmenandr/vindolanda/manuscript.md

 **Birthday Invitation of Sulpicia Lepidina.**
 ](./images/severa.png){#fig:severa}

 ## Cyrillic

+I have no idea what Cyrillic characters might look like in this font.
+The Slavs would not have a written language until 700 years later.
+Although there is a place in the Slavic area with similar soil features that allow ancient manuscripts to be preserved for archaeologists [@isbn:9789004389403], the writing technique in Novgorod was different: in Vindolanda they wrote with ink on wooden tablets, while in Novgorod the letters were scratched into the bark of the tree [@doi:10.4000/res.3763].
+Therefore, direct analogies in the appearance of letters are impossible.
+So it's all pure fantasy.

 ## License and terms of use

+Vindolanda is absoltely free and open.
+Moreover, you can not only use the font (including for commercial purposes), but also [work with the sources](#download) and modify it.

 ## Download

 ## Source project

+## Acknowledgements

 ## My other fonts